chris-sanders/chris-sanders.github.io/_posts/2023-05-23-troubleshoot-ci.md

 ## Sbctl

 Once the support bundle is downloaded, you can unzip it to retrieve the `ci-bundle.tar.gz` support bundle file.
 While you can untar this file and browse through it's contents that's not very convenient.
 Instead we'll use `sbctl` to use kubectl to review the cluster.
-Using the `shell` command tells sbctl to launch a subshell and set the `KUBECONFIG` in that shell for me, the `serve` command starts sbctl emulating an apiserver, and the `-s` flag specifies a support bundle to operate on.
+Using the `shell` command tells sbctl to launch a sub-shell and set the `KUBECONFIG` in that shell for me, the `serve` command starts sbctl emulating an api-server, and the `-s` flag specifies a support bundle to operate on.
 Putting all of those together the command is:

 `sbctl shell serve -s ./ci-bundle.tar.gz`

 After which a you will have a shell you can execute kubectl against.
-Here's an example, note the export statemnt was done by sbctl only the sbctl command and `k get no` commands were actually typed in the terminal by the user.
+Here's an example, note the export statement was done by sbctl only the sbctl command and `k get no` commands were actually typed in the terminal by the user.

 [![terminal](/img/troubleshoot/terminal.png){:.img-shadow .img-rounded}](/img/auth/authz_resources.png)